Finding the Links between Food & Health

 Long before the discovery of vitamins, people established a link between what they were eating and their health.
 Our ancestors may not have known specifically what it was about food that made them feel better, but through trial and error, discoveries were made.

-The first food/health breakthrough came from the ancient Egyptians who cured nyctalopia, or night blindness, by eating liver.
-The inability to see in low light they experienced is now known to be caused by a deficiency in vitamin A and liver is a natural source of vitamin A.
+The inability to see in low light the ancient Egyptians experienced is now known to be caused by a deficiency in vitamin A and liver is a natural source of vitamin A.

 Centuries later, there was another big breakthrough – the use of lemons and limes to prevent scurvy (later discovered to be caused by vitamin C deficiency).
 A disease that causes gum bleeding, poor wound healing, severe pain and death, scurvy was common aboard ships in the 1700s, where sailors, on long voyages, didn’t have access to fresh foods.
 In 1749, Dr. James Lind discovered citrus fruits prevented scurvy, which we now know is because of their vitamin C content.